Learn About INSILC

 Individuals with significant disabilities should have the same civil rights, choices, options, and control over choices in their own lives as do individuals without disabilities.

-Hoosiers in the Disability, Deaf, Blind, Aging, Mental Health, Intellectual / Developmental Disability, Neurodiverse, etc. communities — Are you interested in putting your leadership skills and lived experience into action?
+Calling all Hoosiers of Indiana’s Disability, Deaf, Blind, DeafBlind, Aging, Mental Health, Intellectual / Developmental Disability, Neurodiverse, and other diverse communities!

 Our Vision